Virtual world framework: VWF applications

-Training tsks & timeline
+Training tasks & timeline

 VWF can be applied to content to train on most tasks which do not require solely live training.
 Specifically: Curriculum facilitated through simulations, classroom training, augmented reality, mixed media training, and games are the ideal candidates for VWF.
 Augmented reality content delivered to classrooms, or augmented additions to mobile devices such as this one Also simulations which combine live training with simulated content are good candidates for VWF.
 The complexity of the training and the number of trainees largely dictates the date by which this VWF capability will be delivered.
 For delivery of classroom-type training the VWF is capable of being used to develop content.
 For simulations-type training, following the persistence and synchronization elements of the VWF being developed in the next 6 months (by fall 2012), this capability of the VWF should be possible.
 For augmented reality and truly immersive gaming, VWF will be under development with critical partners and hopes to have this capability in the coming 24 months, depending on current technologies and partnerships.